Quantum Boolean function evaluation

 The rows and the columns of the (4\times 4) matrix are labelled by the binary strings 00, 01, 10, 11, and the (2\times 2) matrices on the diagonal represent operations applied to the qubit in the second register.

-Here all of them are the identity \mathbf{1} except the (01, 01) entry, which represents the bit-flip X.
+Here, all of these matrices on the diagonal are the identity \mathbf{1} except for the (01,01) entry (i.e. the second one), which is the bit-flip X.